Daniel-Almond1/HTML-Restaurant-Menu/README.md

 # Activity: Restaurant Menu
-# Practice making a resturnat meue wth a navigation bar, tables, lists, and more.
+Practice making a restaurant menu with a navigation bar, tables, lists, and more.